pkp/healthSciences/README.md

 ## Version Compatibility

 * healthSciences theme v1.0.0 is compatible with OJS 3.1.1.
-* HealthSciences theme v1.0.1 is compatible with OJS 3.1.1-1.
+* healthSciences theme v1.0.1 is compatible with OJS 3.1.1-1.

 ## Contribution